Necrophilia

 - Statue / Doll Fetish19/100Agalmatophilia · Objects & MaterialsAgalmatophilia is a sexual or romantic attraction to statues, mannequins, dolls, or other lifelike representations of the human form.
 A linked theme, Pygmalionism, centres on fantasies of such a figure coming to life, or of a living body turning to stone or freezing into immobility.19

-From Greek nekros ("corpse, the dead") + -philia ("love, affinity"); the synonym thanatophilia derives from Greek thanatos ("death").
-The noun nécrophile was coined by the Belgian alienist Joseph Guislain around 1850 (published 1852) in connection with the Bertrand case, and popularised by Bénédict Morel.
+From Greek nekros (“corpse, the dead”) plus -philia (“love, affinity”); the synonym thanatophilia is built instead on Greek thanatos (“death”).
+The Belgian alienist Joseph Guislain introduced the plural nécrophiles in his lectures around 1850, in connection with the François Bertrand case, and the French psychiatrist Bénédict Morel popularised the term roughly a decade later.

 ICD-11 / OSPD · attraction to the deceased · harm/desecration